-(4) Mr. Campbell has been serving as our Chief Financial Officer as of May 8, 2009.
+(3) Mr. Campbell has been serving as our Chief Financial Officer as of May 8, 2009.
 Prior to this date, he had served as our Interim Chief Financial Officer since April 15, 2008.

-(5) Mr. Fowler resigned as Interim Chief Financial Officer as of April 14, 2008.

-(6) Mr. Atherly resigned as Chief Financial Officer in January 2008.

-(7) This amount represents options issued pursuant to Mr. Park's consulting agreement.

-(8) This amount represent consulting fees paid pursuant to Mr. Park's consulting agreement.

-(9) This amount represents a retention bonus in the form of a stock grant that was issued to the named executive officer.

-(10) This amount represents a payment in the form of a stock grant pursuant to Mr. Jones' severance agreement.
-Previously granted options that remained unexercised were also forfeited pursuant to the severance agreement.

-(11) This amount represents legal and accounting fee reimbursement for the benefit of the named executive officer.

-(12) This amount represents relocation expense reimbursement for the benefit of the named executive officer.

-(13) This amount represents sales incentive compensation earned by the named executive officer.
+- (4) Mr. Fowler resigned as Interim Chief Financial Officer as of April 14, 2008. - (5) Mr. Atherly resigned as Chief Financial Officer in January 2008. - (6) Ms. Jones resigned as Executive Vice President, Chief Business Officer, and Secretary in May 2010. - (7) This amount represents options issued pursuant to Mr. Park's consulting agreement. - (8) This amount represents consulting fees paid pursuant to Mr. Park's consulting agreement. - (9) This amount represents a severance payment to Ms. Jones of \$473 thousand and earned sales incentive compensation in the amount of \$304 thousand by Ms. Jones. - $\left(10\right)$ This amount represents sales incentive compensation earned by Ms. Jones.